Future of OADI uncertain as Dionne departs

 The elimination means that the college does not have any direct plan to replace his position and with that, several of the programs Dionne was in charge of were suddenly left in limbo.

-Dionne believed that the elimination should make everyone at the college wonder about the college’s commitment to equity and anti-racism.
+Dionne believed that the elimination should make everyone at the college wonder about Beloit’s commitment to equity and anti-racism.
 Throughout the years, and in the face of various hate crimes on campus, Beloit has made it a mission to further their work to reaching an equitable campus.
-That is why Dionne’s elimination came as a surprise: “my position was one hundred percent about equity,” he said.
+It is why Dionne’s elimination came as a surprise: “my position was one hundred percent about equity,” he said.

 During his time at Beloit, Dionne was in charge of organizing and running several programs including the Peer Support Groups, Mentoring Forward, Equity Peer Mentors, Chromebook Program and Safe Zone LGBTQ Training.
 Additionally, as noted in a previous article, Dionne was a prominent resource for DACA and undocumented students at Beloit College.